syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 {% endtabs %}

+A complete working example to group shapes in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Excel%20Shapes/Group%20Shapes).

 ### Ungroup shapes

 Group shape can be ungrouped, and its inner shapes are added to worksheet as an individual shape.